nightmode/feri/docs/advanced/api/config.md

 Type: `boolean`

-Watch the source directory and optionally the destination directory if `config.option.livereload` is `true`.
+Watch the source directory and optionally the destination directory if `config.option.extensions` is `true`.
 Clean and build as needed.
 Defaults to `false` for command line users.

 ```js
 config.option.watch = false